 - Number of credit inquiries: The fewer, the better.

 Your credit score is important because lenders pull your credit score to determine your creditworthiness.
 Good to excellent credit scores help you get better interest rates on mortgages, car loans, and credit cards, while poor credit scores may cause you to lose out on loans altogether.

 If your credit score is poor due to indebtedness, however, you can repair it by getting out of debt, which is discussed here.

 Perhaps the most perplexing of the problems those looking for information about financial literacy face is a heavy debt burden.
 Poor financial decisions caused by lack of understanding of how interest can compound when you are the borrower instead of the lender or how you can quickly get into trouble when you underestimate your expenses each month can lead to debt in short order.

 If you are in this situation, you don't have to face it alone.
 You can get out of debt by learning about your options and taking the initiative to become financially savvy.
-It all starts with a short call at 888-340-4697 with a ClearOne Certified Debt Specialist, who will talk with you about your specific situation and help you explore all your options so you can feel free from debt and get control of your finances today.
+It all starts with a short call to 866-481-1597 with a ClearOne Certified Debt Specialist, who will talk with you about your specific situation and help you explore all your debt relief options so you can feel free from debt and get control of your finances today.